-Prepare in the spring by arming yourself with supplies, techniques and instructions detailed in the links below for tackling six of the most common turnover day surprises.
+Prepare in the spring by arming yourself with supplies (white vinegar, bleach, baking soda, and even toothpaste!), techniques, and instructions detailed in the links below for tackling six of the most common turnover day surprises.
 Plus, find a BONUS link to timesaving cleaning tips and shortcuts for a more efficient turnover day in general.

 Of course we want our guests to stay safe and protect their skin with sunblock, but not at the expense of our sofas!
 This article from HowStuffWorks.com provides details for getting sunblock stains out of almost every surface from nylon to flagstone to acrylic plastic.

 Surprise #2 – Crayon on walls or furniture

 Oh, how nice.
 Little Susie left a depiction of her fun with the seagulls on the guest bedroom wall.
 The Spruce offers some great remedies using simple household items such as white vinegar, toothpaste, or baking soda.

 Surprise #3 – Greasy handprints on the walls